mono/website/docs/about-mono/languages/index.md

 Other PHP Efforts
 -----------------

-[PHP for Mono](http://php4mono.sourceforge.net/) an effort that was funded by the Google Summer of Code and continues moving forward.

-#### Old PHP efforts

-[Phalanger](http://www.php-compiler.net/) is a fairly complete PHP to CLI compiler that can even integrate with VS 2010 for console PHP applications.
+[Phalanger](https://github.com/devsense/phalanger/) is a fairly complete PHP 5.4 to CLI compiler that can even integrate with VS 2010.

+[PHP4Mono Project](http://php4mono.sourceforge.net/) an effort that was funded by the Google Summer of Code 2005.

 There is an older effort by Sterling to allow PHP developers to use Mono code, see this [site](http://pecl.php.net/package/mono/).